2021 Cuban protests: 12 July

 On 12 July, more protests were reported in Cuba.
 Camila Acosta, a journalist from the Spanish newspaper ABC, was arrested.
 Internet watchdog NetBlocks reported that social media platforms in Cuba were censored beginning on 12 July 2021, although virtual private networks were able to bypass government blockages and with a police presence in the streets of Havana.
 Dozens of women gathered in front of police stations to inquire about the whereabouts of their husbands, children and relatives arrested or disappeared during the events of the previous day.
 Faced with the accusations of missing persons, Díaz-Canel stated: "They have already come up with the fact that in Cuba we repress, we murder.
 Where are the Cuban murders?
 Where is the Cuban repression?
 Where are the disappeared in Cuba?"

 A meeting of the top leadership of the Communist Party of Cuba including former First Secretary Raúl Castro was held where the issue of the protests was addressed, releasing a statement that "the provocations orchestrated by counterrevolutionary elements, organized and financed from the United States with destabilizing purposes, were analyzed."
 Díaz-Canel accused the United States of using a policy of "economic asphyxiation [to] cause social unrest" in Cuba.
 Foreign Minister Bruno Rodríguez Parrilla labeled the protesters as vandals.
 Authorities blocked access to social media platforms such as WhatsApp, Telegram, Facebook, and Instagram.

 Some Cuban exiles and Florida politicians have called for military United States foreign intervention.
-Miami mayor Francis X. Suarez stated the United States should consider air strikes against Cuba.
+Miami mayor Francis Suarez stated the United States should consider air strikes against Cuba.
 Some international politicians and abroad Cubans blamed the United States embargo against Cuba.
 The Cuban government blamed the protests on United States interference and "U.S.-financed 'counter-revolutionaries' exploiting hardship caused by the decades-old U.S. trade embargo that Washington tightened in the midst of the pandemic, pushing the Cuban economy to the brink."